Mysteriza/linkook/README.md

 - Search social media accounts across multiple platforms based on a given username.
 - Further retrieve interlinked social accounts, usernames, emails, and more.
 - Use HudsonRock's Cybercrime Intelligence Database to check if related emails have been affected by cybercrime or info-stealer infections.
-- Support exporting scan results to a Neo4j-friendly JSON format, allowing visualization of social accounts, usernames, emails, and their interconnect relationships in Neo4j.
+- Support exporting scan results to a Neo4j-friendly JSON format, enabling visual analysis in Neo4j.

 ## Installation